 Notifications Based on the Result of a Formula

-Learn how to build notifications that are based on the calculation result of a formula.
+Learn how to create notifications that trigger based on the result of a formula.

-- Give the notification a name, and select Send notifications based on > The result of a formula.
+- Select Send notifications based on > The result of a formula.

 - equal to (=)